Best Mutual Funds to Invest in India: A Complete Guide

 ELSS funds continue to be popular for their dual benefit of tax savings under Section 80C and potential for capital appreciation.
 With the shortest lock-in period (3 years) among tax-saving instruments, they remain attractive for tax-conscious investors.

-Why consider ELSS funds in 2025:
+Why consider ELSS funds:

 - Tax deduction up to ₹1.5 lakh under Section 80C